karmaniverous/stan/.stan/system/stan.todo.md

   - docs: configuration and CLI examples updated to cliDefaults and new precedence wording.
   - policy: .stan/system/stan.project.md updated to reflect cliDefaults schema.
   - compatibility: no support for legacy opts.cliDefaults (breaking change by design).

+- handoff: first‑message guard and fence‑agnostic detection
+  - system prompt (parts): added hard “first message of thread” guard — never emit a new handoff in response to the first user message; treat as startup input.
+  - detection: recognize pasted handoffs by title line “Handoff — …” with or without code fences; allow additional user instructions before/after.
+  - validator: expanded post‑compose checklist to include first‑message guard and non‑trigger rules; suppress new handoff unless explicitly requested later in the thread.
+  - outcome: assistants will not respond to a pasted (or first‑message) handoff with another handoff; they resume with the startup checklist instead.

 - selection: default‑exclude nested sub‑packages; re‑include via includes
   - code: src/stan/fs.ts — exclude any directory (at any depth) that contains its own `package.json`; repo root not excluded; reserved STAN workspace exclusions unchanged.